MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-#### Project structure
+#### 1.2.
+Project structure

-You now have some basic global and component-level styling for your application.
+You now have some basic global and component-level styling for your dapp.
-The directory structure in the dapp's `/src` directory should look similar to the following:
+The directory structure in the dapp's `/src` directory should look like the following:

 ```text
 ├── src